-There are some uses of Portable Document Format (PDF) files that PowerPoint 2013 and PowerPoint 2016 support, and some that it doesn't.
+There are some uses of Portable Document Format (PDF) files that PowerPoint 2013 and newer versions support, and some that they doesn't.
 Here's an overview of what kinds of things you can do with PDF files in PowerPoint.

 Can I import PDF content into a PowerPoint presentation?

 Yes, you can.
 Adobe Reader and some other PDF readers allow you to select, copy, and paste text and images to put them into your presentation.

 You can also insert a file in .pdf format into your PowerPoint file as an object.
 You’ll be able to re-size it, but you won’t be able to edit it after you insert.
 For more information, see Add a PDF to your Office file.